Joe Zawinul

 After releasing his self-titled solo debut album on Atlantic in 1970, Zawinul and saxophonist Wayne Shorter founded Weather Report, a progressive ensemble that would become the most important jazz group of the 1970s and beyond.
 Drawing on the power and theatricality of rock and R&B, while maintaining allegiance to jazz and the pure spirit of improvisation, they tapped into the so-called “fusion” movement of the decade while carving out their own unique niche.
 Despite frequent personnel changes – including Miroslav Vitous, Alphonso Johnson, Jaco Pastorius, Victor Bailey, Peter Erskine and Omar Hakim – the band’s innovative spirit remained intact over the course of 17 albums, including the ground-breaking Black Market (1976) and the massively popular Heavy Weather (1977), which featured Zawinul’s infectious “Birdland.”
 That song, in versions by Weather Report, Manhattan Transfer and Quincy Jones, won separate GRAMMY awards in three successive decades.
 Weather Report itself won a GRAMMY for their brilliant 1979 live album, 8:30.

-In 1985, after he and Shorter parted company and Weather Report disbanded, Zawinul continued to pursue adventurous new grooves with the short-lived Weather Update, followed by the Zawinul Syndicate, whose albums have included the GRAMMY-nominated My People in 1996 and the GRAMMY-nominated World Tour two years later.
-GRAMMY-nominated Faces and Places followed in 2002, and Vienna Nights, the 2005 double live Syndicate CD recorded at Zawinul’s own Birdland jazz club in Vienna.
-Other special projects have included an adventurous solo album, Dialects (1986), and work as producer and arranger on Salif Keita’s landmark album Amen (1991).
+In 1985, after he and Shorter parted company and Weather Report disbanded, Zawinul continued to pursue adventurous new grooves with the short-lived Weather Update, followed by the Zawinul Syndicate, whose albums included the GRAMMY-nominated My People in 1996 and the GRAMMY-nominated World Tour two years later.
+GRAMMY-nominated Faces and Places was released in 2002, followed by Vienna Nights, the 2005 double-live Syndicate CD recorded at Zawinul’s own Birdland jazz club in Vienna.
+Other special projects included an adventurous solo album, Dialects (1986), and work as producer and arranger on Salif Keita’s landmark album Amen (1991).

 Separate from his jazz pursuits, Zawinul also proved himself to be a skilled classical composer with his ambitious Stories of the Danube in 1993 and his collaboration with renowned classical pianist Friedrich Gulda.
 His special solo project, Mauthausen, a memorial to the victims of the Holocaust, was released in Europe in 2000 and was performed on the site of the Austrian concentration camp from which the project takes its name.

-Zawinul joined the Heads Up label with the February 2007 release of Brown Street, a triumphant two-disc live recording that unites the veteran jazzman with the Cologne-based WDR Big Band.
-Recorded in Zawinul Birdland club in Vienna in October 2005, the two-disc Brown Street features richly layered big-band arrangements of classic Weather Report material, and includes persussionist Alex Acuna, bassist Vistor Bailey and drummer Nathaniel Townsley.
+Brown Street, Zawinul’s maiden voyage on Heads Up, is a triumphant two-disc live recording that unites the veteran jazzman with the Cologne-based WDR Big Band.
+Recorded in the Zawinul Birdland club in Vienna, the two-disc set features big-band arrangements of classic Weather Report material, and includes persussionist Alex Acuna, bassist Vistor Bailey and drummer Nathaniel Townsley.

-“In a Silent Way,” a track from Brown Street, won a GRAMMY in February 2008 for Best Instrumental Arrangement (the track was arranged by Vince Mendoza).
+Although physically compromised by terminal illness in his final months, the quality of Zawinul’s music remained unparalleled to the very end.
+“In a Silent Way,” a track from Brown Street – released on Heads Up International in February 2007 – won a GRAMMY Award in February 2008 for Best Instrumental Arrangement (the track was arranged by Vince Mendoza).